MarinaMariano/Applied-Machine-Learning-Project/README.md

 ### **2. Multi-Feature Fusion (MF Module)**

-To address the variable size of pathological patterns in pneumonia (from small focal opacities to large lobar consolidations), we introduced a Multi-Feature (MF) Module.This module utilizes Dilated Convolutions to capture features at multiple receptive fields without increasing the number of parameters or losing spatial resolution:
+To address the variable size of pathological patterns in pneumonia (from small focal opacities to large lobar consolidations), we introduced a Multi-Feature (MF) Module.
+This module utilizes Dilated Convolutions to capture features at multiple receptive fields without increasing the number of parameters or losing spatial resolution:

 - Parallel Dilated Branches: Three parallel 3×3 Depthwise Convolutions with dilation rates of 1, 2, and 4.
 - Feature Aggregation: The outputs are concatenated to fuse fine-grained textures with broader structural context.